folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

 3) Add Dockerhub and your private Docker registries to the Folio-Project.
 4) Add Persistent Volume on the cluster and Persistent Volume Claim for Folio-Project (We are using vSphere Storage Class).<br/>

-(The rest of these steps are from within the Folio-Project in Rancher 2.x)<br/>
+The rest of these steps are from within the Folio-Project in Rancher 2.x...<br/>

 5) Create the following Secrets in Rancher under the Folio-Project for the *folio-q3* namespace:<br/>